Ozziekins/quizz_app/README.md

 ## 📚 Project Overview

-The **Quizz App** is a trivia-based quiz platform implemented using **three different frameworks** — React, Next.js and SolidJS.
+The **Quizz App** is a trivia-based quiz platform implemented using **three different frameworks** — [React demo](https://ozzie-quizz-app-react.vercel.app/), [Next.js demo](https://ozzie-quizz-app-next.vercel.app/) and [SolidJS demo](https://ozzie-quizz-app-solid.vercel.app/).
 Users can take random quizzes or select from themed categories.
 Built as a demo to showcase full-stack frontend development, testing, and deployment practices.

 ---